 In 2018 over 400 people gave up their time to help make the exhibition a success.
-Being a volunteer is a fun, sociable activity; a chance to meet new people and work with old friends; and your volunteering supports a wonderful cause which changes the lives of vulnerable women and children in New Zealand – NZ Women’s Refuge.
+Being a volunteer is a fun, sociable activity; a chance to meet new people and work with old friends.
+Your volunteering supports a wonderful cause which changes the lives of vulnerable women and children, Women’s Refuge New Zealand.

 You might like to volunteer as a group with friends, share the same rostered shifts so you can enjoy each other’s company and also share transport to the event.

 Or are you a company that would like your staff to get involved with community service days?
 We would love to have you on board, helping out over a number of days during the duration of the event.

 We have eight types of volunteer roles:

 Art Ambassadors provide security for the 100 valuable outdoor artworks, serve as hosts for the exhibition and provide basic information to visitors, adding enormously to their enjoyment of the event.

 Three shifts each day: 9.45am - 12.30pm / 12.15pm - 2.30pm / 2.15pm - 5pm

 First Aid volunteers need to hold a current First Aid Certificate or be a registered nurse so they can provide first aid cover during the event.
 A defibrillator will be available.

 Two shifts each day: 10am – 1pm and 1pm - 5pm

 Front Gate Security (including setup, during the event, and packing down).